Sajaki/wowenhanced/README.md

 If you are upgrading from version 1 to version 2 of MangosWeb Enhanced, You need to open "/install/sql/updates/old_v1_updates/" and bring your MangosWeb database up to revision 56.
 Once that is done, run the "/install/sql/updates/upgrade_from_v1.sql" on your realmd database.

+# 2. Configurations

 ## 2.1 Setting Up The News via News Module

 The news forum IS SETUP ALREADY set up.
 To edit any anything, go: "admin panel -> add/edit news"

 If you leave Default Component to frontpage, topics you post here will appear on the main page.
 Very Blizzlike.

 ## 2.2 Setting Up The Vote System

-1.1 Your server remote access should be turned on (look in your server config file for Ra.Enable).
+* Your server remote access should be turned on (look in your server config file for Ra.Enable).

-1.1b If you prefer (most do), you can use SOAP as of patch 3.3.5a.
+*If you prefer (most do), you can use SOAP as of patch 3.3.5a.
 Its setup just like Telnet.
 Make sure its turned on (look in your server config file for SOAP.Enable).
-If you choose to have SOAP enabled, you need RA.enabled as well.
+If you choose to have SOAP enabled, you need RA.enabled as well.*

-1.2 Your telnet connection to the server remote must be working properly.
+* Your telnet connection to the server remote must be working properly.

 [Important] For the remote access user and pass you can use an existing Trinity/Mangos ACCOUNT or to CREATE a new one, BUT...

-1.2b.
-Its best if you create an account via your server console.
-Out of experiance, ive noticed that accounts created via the server console, have caused users the least amount of grief.
+* Its best if you create an account via your server console.
+Out of experience, I've noticed that accounts created via the server console, have caused users the least amount of grief.

-1.3 For every realm, you must enter the RA/SOAP information to the database.
-You can either do this manually by going ->realmd-> realmlist->('ra_port', 'ra_user', and 'ra_pass').
-Or you can do this the easy way by going ->yousite.com->admin panel->realms-> (click your realm name)-> enter your RA info in the fields -> click "update".
+* For every realm, you must enter the RA/SOAP information to the database.
+	* You can either do this manually by going ->realmd-> realmlist->('ra_port', 'ra_user', and 'ra_pass').
+	* Or you can do this the easy way by going ->yousite.com->admin panel->realms-> (click your realm name)-> enter your RA info in the fields -> click "update".

 MAKE SURE you copy the username just how it is in the database.
 It should be all CAPS.
 [NOTE] If using SOAP, make sure the port is the Soap port NOT the RA port.

 [NOTE] know that its GM level (The ra account) must be set according to (not lower than) Ra.MinLevel in the server config file and this user must have "send money" and "send items" commands active.
 If you have any problems, check the ra.commands.log file that your sever creates "C:\YOUR SERVER ROOT\mangos\ra.commands.log"

-1.4 Ive also noticed through experiance that if you leave the RA.ip at 0.0.0.0, you will have less issues. (in your server config)
+* Ive also noticed through experiance that if you leave the RA.ip at 0.0.0.0, you will have less issues. (in your server config)

-2. If using trinity, open your "account_access" table in realmd database.
+* If using trinity, open your "account_access" table in realmd database.
 Set realm ID for your telnet account to "-1"

-3. To adjust the rewards or site links etc. "go -> admin panel -> Vote system Admin"
+* To adjust the rewards or site links etc. "go -> admin panel -> Vote system Admin"

 ### NOTE!

-The vote system is disabled through the config. look for <vote><enable>1</enable></vote>.
+The vote system is disabled through the config. look for `<vote><enable>1</enable></vote>`.
 To remove the "click here to vote for us" logo on the frontpage, open "config/config.xml" Find <votebanner><enable>

 If you are still having issues with the vote system after reading this, please read "Remote Access" under support, on this page.

 ## 2.3 Setting Up The Donation System

-The donation system now uses Remote Access (New feature for MWE v2) to send items and..
-Thats right, Gold because of the changes to the mail and mail_items tables, as well as thhe removal of the characters data fields.
+The donation system now uses Remote Access (New feature for MWE v2) to send items and Gold because of the changes to the mail and mail_items tables, as well as thhe removal of the characters data fields.
 To learn how to set up your remote access, read section 2.2 (Setting up the vote system), or Section 3.1 (Remote Access).

 1. Create a premier paypal account.
 (It's free)
 2. From the PayPal menu, go to Profile > Under selling Preferences > Instant Payment Notification Preferences.